joelparkerhenderson/system-quality-attributes/doc/durability/index.md

 Durability is particularly important for systems that are used in high-stress environments such as industrial equipment, transportation systems, and military applications.
 In these contexts, a failure to meet durability requirements can result in serious consequences such as equipment malfunction, production delays, and even loss of life.

-Overall, durability is a critical system quality attribute that must be carefully considered and designed for in any system to ensure that it can perform reliably and safely over an extended period of time.

 </span>